hema-dharshini5/DS_JAVA_MODULE-07/Ex8-Detection of Cycle.md

 /*
 program that detects a cycle in a linked list and returns the node where the cycle begins.
 If there is no cycle, the program should return null without modifying the linked list.
-Developed by: Bakkiyalakshmi E
+Developed by: Hema Dharshini N
-RegisterNumber:  212223220012
+RegisterNumber:  212223220034
 */

 class DetectCycle {